Enterprise Bot Adoption: 5 Expert Tips that Make Enterprise Bots Excel

 We believe so, based on the conversations we are having and the traction we see in the marketplace.
 We see companies getting very serious about their chatbot strategy.
 Some of them are recovering from unsuccessful early forays into the space.
 They understand the drawbacks of some solutions and the need for enterprise-level platforms and solutions that can help them build a good foundation for success.

-Recent market forecasts by Juniper Research indicate strong growth in chatbot interactions from 2.6 billion in 2019 to 22 billion by 2023 where “retailers can expect to cut costs by $439 billion a year in 2023, up from $7 million in 2019, as AI-powered chatbots get more sophisticated at responding to customers.”
+Recent market forecasts by Juniper Research indicate strong growth in chatbot interactions from 2.6 billion in 2019 to 22 billion by 2023 and “as they become more adept at responding to customers’ needs, retailers can expect to save $439 billion annually, up from $7 million in 2019.”
 In Gartner terms, I believe that many businesses have moved from Trough of Disillusionment and are on the early Slope of Enlightenment.
 There are exciting times ahead!

 Here are some additional resources that are related to this article that may be of interest to you.